andersonopt/website/content/solutions/prospect.md

   - benefit: Simplified Collaboration
     icon: cloud.svg
-    details: " Work is automatically saved and shared across your team, so everyone stays on the same page."
+    details: " Work is automatically saved and shared across your team, so everyone stays on the same page"
   - benefit: New Feature Development
     icon: edit.svg
     details: Expedited new feature development from customer requests ensures users